 - Terminology Clarification: The term “utility” is clarified as a structure and language for organizing and expressing compliance with an organization’s cybersecurity requirements.

-- Risk Assessment Guidelines: A new section explains how the CSF can be used to understand and assess cybersecurity risk, especially for self-assessment, making it easier to compare current to past conditions.
+- Risk Assessment Guidelines: A new section explains how the NIST CSF can be used to understand and assess cybersecurity risk, especially for self-assessment, making it easier to compare current to past conditions.

 - New Subcategories: A subcategory has been added related to the vulnerability disclosure lifecycle.